Ferries from

 The Piombino to Pianosa ferry is the main ferry route from Italy to Pianosa Island.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Italy to Pianosa Island sail approximately once a week and are provided by Toremar.
+Ferries from Italy to Pianosa Island sail approximately once a week with Toremar.

-Italy to Pianosa Island ferry time ranges between 2 hours 30 minutes and 2 hours 50 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from Italy to Pianosa Island takes between 2 hours 50 minutes and 2 hours 55 minutes, depending on the route, operator and ship.

-The fastest ferry from Italy to Pianosa Island is in 2 hours 30 minutes on the Piombino to Pianosa ferry with Toremar.
+The fastest ferry from Italy to Pianosa Island takes 2 hours 50 minutes on the Piombino to Pianosa ferry with Toremar.

-No, currently you can not take a car on the ferry from Italy to Pianosa Island.
+No, you currently cannot take your car on the ferry from Italy to Pianosa Island.

-The distance between Italy and Pianosa Island is 39 miles (62km) and 33 nautical miles.
+The distance between Italy and Pianosa Island is approximately 39 miles, 62km or 33 nautical miles.

-The Piombino to Pianosa ferry ferry sails approximately once a week with a crossing time of 2 hours 50 minutes.
+The Piombino to Pianosa ferry sails approximately once a week, with a crossing time of 2 hours 50 minutes.

-Book and compare Italy Pianosa Island ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Italy to Pianosa Island ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.